eshwar-s/react-app/README.md

-# Todo App in React
+# Todo Application in React

 In the project directory, you can run: